splunk/ponydocs/INSTALL.md

 ------

 Q. Why do I get an error "Table 'ponydocs_doclinks' doesn't exist"?
-A. You likely missed running the schema.sql file in step 3.
+A. You likely missed running the ponydocs.sql file in step 3.

 Q. Why can't I edit or create any docs pages?
 A. Go back to step 6 and make sure your user is in the in the correct productShortName-docteam group(s)